Hepatitis C (HCV) is a viral infection that affects the

-A false-positive test is one in which the result indicates you have a disease or condition when you actually don’t.
+A false-positive result means that a test indicated that you have a disease or condition when you actually don’t.

-Once you’ve had one positive ELISA test, future ELISA tests are also likely to be positive.
-If you’re exposed to hepatitis C later in life, you should get an RNA test to determine if you’ve contracted the virus.
+Once you’ve had one positive anti-HCV test, future anti-HCV tests are also likely to be positive.
+If you’re exposed to hepatitis C later in life, you should get an RNA test to determine whether you’ve contracted the virus.

-When you receive a false-positive result, you may be unsure if it’s a true false positive.
-You may still be unsure even if you’re 100 percent certain that you’ve never been exposed to the virus.
-Talk with your doctor about getting a second test, such as an RNA test, to confirm whether or not you have an infection.
+When you receive a false-positive result, you may be unsure whether it’s a true false positive.
+Talk with your doctor about getting a second test, such as an RNA test, to confirm whether you have an infection.

 If your RNA test result is negative, you don’t have a current HCV infection.
 In this scenario, no further steps need to be taken.
 If your RNA test result is positive, your doctor will advise you on treatment options and how to move forward.

 Keep in mind that false-negative results may happen, too.
 This often occurs in people who are in the early stages of infection and haven’t yet built up detectable antibodies.

 People with suppressed immune systems may also get a false negative because their immune systems aren’t working effectively enough to respond to the test.